camiloahm/findstore/README.md

 # Find Store Service

 Application that shows the closest stores to a given position.
 This is the back end server, it exposes a REST API to manipulate the stores.
-It runs on any container service that supports java web components, in our stage enviroment this backend is running on Apache Tomcat 8.
+It runs on any container service that supports java web components, in stage enviroment this backend is running on Apache Tomcat 8.

-## Stage Version
+## Stage Version (DEMO)
 You can try the app here http://35.233.254.61/

 ## Context Diagram